 The 2018 College of Business Celebration of Achievement recognized the standout faculty and staff of the 2017-18 academic year as well paid tribute to our retiring faculty, Tom Dowling.
-For achievements ranging from excellence in the classroom and community to acknowledging excellence in research, more than 24 awards were conveyed and three professors honored with their service to the college and retirement at the June 12 event at Reser Stadium’s Toyota Club.
+For achievements ranging from excellence in the classroom and community to acknowledging excellence in research, more than 24 awards were conveyed to honor our faculty and staff with their service to the college and community at the June 12 event at Reser Stadium’s Toyota Club.

 Byron L. Newton Excellence in Undergraduate Teaching Award, established in 1976, recognizes excellence in the classroom, and all instructional faculty who have taught full-time or part-time during the past three quarters are eligible for consideration of the award.
 This year’s winners for outstanding undergraduate teaching are assistant professor of accounting Kara Obermire and assistant professor of international business Xiaohui Chang.
 Student reviews contribute significant weight to these awards.

 Betty and Forrest Simmons Excellence in Graduate Teaching Award honors the standout among instructional faculty who have taught in the graduate business program during the past three quarters, either full-time or part-time.
 The 2018 winners, on the tenth anniversary of the award’s foundation, are Jeewon Cho, associate professor of management, and Keith Leavitt, associate professor of management and Betty S. Henry Amundson Faculty Scholar in Ethics.